 Orr wasn't just great, he was good: His acts of charity, including in business since his playing career ended far too soon due to injury, are as big a part of his legend as the way he forever changed the position of defenseman.
 And, though Canadian, he ignited hockey's popularity in America as no one before or since -- with the kind of boost from television that Frank Boucher, Eddie Shore, Maurice Richard and Gordie Howe were unable to provide.
 There are still many ice rinks in this country, and not just in the Bruins' native region of New England, that can legitimately be called Bobby Orr Rinks.

 There are 3 other possible honorees, but I don't think I can put them ahead of Orr.
-Brooks Robinson, like Orr, redefined a position in a sport, in his case third base in baseball, with his defensive wizardry in the World Series, and his hitting was also a big reason why, unlike the year before, the Baltimore Orioles were able to win it.
+Brooks Robinson, like Orr, redefined a position in a sport, in his case 3rd base in baseball, with his defensive wizardry in that year's World Series, and his hitting was also a big reason why, unlike the year before, the Baltimore Orioles were able to win it.
 He, Frank Robinson, Jim Palmer, Boog Powell and the rest redeemed themselves, big-time.

-And then there was Pele.
-In 1966, it would never have occurred to SI to name England's captain Bobby Moore or its Final hat-trick hero Geoff Hurst their Sportsman of the Year.
-But 1970 was the first time the world really got to see the World Cup in blazing color.
+And then there was Pelé.
+In 1966, it would never have occurred to SI to name England's Captain Bobby Moore or its Final hat-trick hero Geoff Hurst their Sportsman of the Year.
+But 1970 was the 1st time the world really got to see the World Cup in blazing color.
 And what colors: Brazil's yellow, England's red, Italy's blue.
-The 1970 Brazil national team that won the Cup has often been hailed as the greatest team in soccer's history, and Pele as its greatest player, still at his best at this point.
-The photo of Pele and Moore, the greatest forward and the greatest defender in the sport, not just then but maybe ever, exchanging shirts after their group-stage game is every bit the classic as the one of Orr's Flying Goal.
+The 1970 Brazil national team that won the Cup has often been hailed as the greatest team in soccer's history, and Pelé as its greatest player, still at his best at this point.
+The photo of Pelé and Moore, the greatest forward and the greatest defender in the sport, not just then but maybe ever, exchanging shirts after their group-stage game is every bit the classic as the one of Orr's Flying Goal.

 1971 Lee Trevino.
 The diminutive Dallasite won both the U.S. and the British Opens this year, at a time when Jack Nicklaus and Gary Player were at their peaks, and did it with a felicidad de vivir (that's Spanish for joie de vivre) that made everybody like him.
-The first person of Spanish descent to be so honored by SI, he's one of the biggest money-winners and most popular people ever to be involved with golf.
+The 1st person of Spanish descent to be so honored by SI, he's one of the biggest money-winners, and one of the most popular people, ever to be involved with golf.